eu.webtoolkit.jwt

 Creates a date validator.

-The validator will accept dates in the indicated range in the format 'yyyy-MM-dd'.
+The validator will accept dates in the indicated range using the current locale's format.

 Creates a date validator.